 The city of Melekeok is in Palau Island and was named as the country’s capital city in 2006.
 Believe it or not, Melekeok has a population of slightly above 250 people.
 As such, Melekeok is the world’s smallest capital city in terms of population.
 The city is highly sparsely populated and the best way to tour Melekeok is driving.
-Roads in the city are in a good condition and the city has very light traffic.
+Roads in the city are in good condition and the city has very light traffic.
 Being quite small, Melekeok is one of the least known travel destinations but has quite a number of attractions.
 For starters, the Palau’s capitol complex is housed in Melekeok.
 This picturesque capitol houses the executive, legislative and judicial buildings of the government.
 Many locals regard this building to be quite controversial given its huge cost and expansive size compared to the tiny population of the country.

 The Odalmelech is a god carved from stone in Melekeok city which attracts some tourists.
-Other areas worthy travel include Meteu el Klechem in Ngermelech village, Ngermecheluch site and a few other sites.
+Other areas worthy of travel include Meteu el Klechem in Ngermelech village, Ngermecheluch site, and a few other sites.
 There is nothing much to do in Melekeok and apart from the complex and capitol building itself, there are no accommodation facilities or restaurants in the city.
 The locals speak English and you shouldn’t expect any communication problems as such.
 Their secondary languages include Mandarin and Palauan.
 When visiting Melekeok, the two most important things to carry with you are a local map and a boat.

 Melekeok city has for long been known as a great destination for scuba diving.
 Some of the most popular diving spots have high current and sharks.
-From the city, visitors can also organize for tours to various World War II battles in the country.
-Visitors have said to travel to these sites now and then and experience a different holiday experience any time.
-The city is also surrounded by jellyfish lakes which contains jellyfishes.
+From the city, visitors can also organize tours to various World War II battles in the country.
+Visitors have said to travel to these sites now and then and experience a different holiday experience at any time.
+The city is also surrounded by jellyfish lakes which contain jellyfishes.
 Most visitors go to these lakes for snorkeling as the authority doesn’t permit scuba diving and it’s not necessary either.
-The Palau Jellyfish Lake has been recognized as one of the natural scientific and phenomena mysteries.
+The Palau Jellyfish Lake has been recognized as one of the natural sciences and phenomena mysteries.